Introduction of Demand Deposit

 - There is no eligibility criteria for a user to create a demand deposit account.

-- There is no limit on a number of withdrawal and transfers for a consumer.
+- There is no limit on the number of withdrawals and transfers for a consumer.

 - There is no maturity period applied in the demand deposit account.